versioned/versioned-admin/README.md

 * Rate limiting (API Gateway?)

-* Make sure you can handle thousands of documents.
-Limit on relationships?
+* Make sure you can handle thousands of documents

+* Make UI/API able to deal with more than 100 relationship docs or enforce 100 in maxItems?
   Use maxItems on arrays?
   https://stackoverflow.com/questions/47256185/bootstrap-list-group-scroll